-Aurora Commons was born out of a neighborhood need for belonging.
+Aurora Commons was born in 2011 out of a neighborhood need for belonging and a direct response to the increasing population of unhoused neighbors along North Aurora Avenue.
 We come together to share life, to share resources, and to build relationships with all neighbors in the area.
 With every visit we are interrupting the cycle of marginalization and disconnection that is the reality for so many.
 Showing love and building healthy relationships stabilizes people.

 Elizabeth has lived in North Seattle near Aurora Commons for over 13 years.
 She has Nonprofit Management and Fundraising Management certificates from the University of Washington and has certificates in grant-writing and volunteer management.
 Elizabeth started with Aurora Commons in 2012 as a volunteer and has been the Executive Director since January 2015. — firstname.lastname@example.org